 - The authors are required to address the following issues: What are the main arguments and aims of the author?
 Does the book develop the arguments well enough to reach its aims?
 Where does the work stand in the contemporary debates on the theme?
 Is the book supported by sound documental work and is it pertinent to the theme?
 What is the historiographical meaning of the book?
 Is the writing clear and correct?
 Which readers will be interested in the reviewed work: specialists, students, and the general public?

 - The book reviews should bring a critical analysis of the book and shouldn’t be a simple book summary.
 It is recommended that the reviewers do not summarize chapter per chapter of the work in question, but discuss its general aspects.

-- The book reviews should have their own title (other than "review" or bibliographic reference), abstract and three key-words in the source language of the text and in English (when this is not the source language), citations and bibliography.
+- The book reviews should have their own title (other than "review" or bibliographic reference) in the source language of the text and in English (when this is not the source language), citations and bibliography.